HubRise/website/content/apps/livepepper/en/map-ref-codes.md

 | Ingredient | An ingredient present by default that can be removed from the product        | Product              | Removing the pickles from a cheeseburger              |
 | Option     | An optional service or item added to the product                             | Category             | Asking to slice the pizza                             |

-To update the ref code for ingredients or variants defined at the product-level, follow these steps.
+To update the ref code for ingredients or variants defined at the product-level, follow these steps:

 1. Select the product.
 2. From the **Customization** section, select the item you want to update.